-Mitsubishi Electric VRF integration with Home Automation systems and Smart Home Devices
+Mitsubishi Electric VRF Integration with Home Automation Systems

 In this post, we would like to address our fellow home automation professionals that are interested in integrating a Mitsubishi Electric VRF system with a Home Automation system of their choice.

 HVAC integration is usually not perceived as a challenging aspect of the project.
 This is correct until you encounter a VRF HVAC system.
 Those systems were developed and designed in Asia, taking a unitary HVAC to the whole new level of efficiency and as a result - communication system design level.
 The idea behind such systems is to break up an HVAC into components that act together based on efficiency logic and allow communication between the system components.
 Let’s dive a bit deeper.
 If you wish to skip this part, simply go directly to: “What is my goal as an integrator” section.

 While a traditional Unitary system operates as one unit, both supplying all the required resources for the indoor air conditioning unit to cool the air, the VRF system consists of an Indoor Unit (IDU) and an Outdoor Unit (ODU).
 It is the indoor unit that handles the cooling or the heating of the air in the room.
 The Outdoor Unit is the one that supplies the energy, the coolant, and supports the need of the indoor unit, as the user requested it.